 Both London Bridge and Subzero went on to noble careers after their racing retirements.
 London Bridge served as a police horse with the Victorian Police Force and Subzero was a Clerk of Course horse for 15 years and then became an Ambassador for Racing Victoria.
 At twenty-four, he still visits schools as part of Racing Victoria’s Community Education Programs and other public appearances.

 To mark the 20th anniversary of London Bridge’s Melbourne Cup run, this week’s Trove Tuesday has a Cup theme with newspaper articles about Bart Cummings.
 Both articles are from the Barrier Miner, a Broken Hill newspaper where, surprisingly enough, I find many treasures.

 The first article is from 1947 and a young Bart Cummings, working for his father, had a fall from a flighty colt.

-When I first read this story I thought this was a different horse to that in the following article, 1950 Melbourne Cup winner, Comic Court.
-However after reading Racing Victoria’s bio of Comic Court I realised that Comedy Court and Comic Court were one and the same.
+When I first read this story, I thought it was a different horse to that in the next article, 1950 Melbourne Cup winner, Comic Court.
+However after reading Racing Victoria’s bio of Comic Court I realised that Comedy Court and Comic Court were the same.
 Both horse and rider were lucky to win any Melbourne Cups!

 The next treasure from the Barrier Miner is a photo of Bart Cummings, Comic Court and Deidre Gath, the daughter of Albert Gath, a harness racing trainer, who had stables near Flemington.